bcook128/updateall/README.md

 updateall
 ```

-Run update all and skip flatpak and pipx:
+Update all packages but skip flatpak and pipx:

 ```bash
 updateall -s flatpak -s pipx